<< Back to News

 How do you relax away from work?

 My partner and I have, somewhat foolishly, taken on a 44-year-old river boat that was in a state of disrepair.
-We have spent a lot of time scraping, rebuilding, painting and repairing, but the real relaxation is when are sat on the bow, watching the sunset.
+We have spent a lot of time scraping, rebuilding, painting and repairing, but the real relaxation is when we are sat on the bow, watching the sunset.

 Dr Gita Ramdharry, PhD MSc PGCert BSc(Hons) MCSP, is a consultant allied health professional in neuromuscular diseases at the National Hospital for Neurology and Neurosurgery, UCLH.
 Gita is also honorary associate professor at the Department of Neuromuscular Diseases, UCL Institute of Neurology.